-The value of $\tau$ expected from the traditional mass-loss rate and a model of the wind opacity at 15 Å is $\tau \approx 8$ (Note to coauthors: The CMFGEN opacity model we show in the discussion section implies a $\tau$ value closer to 7, but before redoing a bunch of fits, I'd like to make sure we're settled on the final version of our wind opacity model.).
-The bestfit model with $\tau = 8$ is shown in Fig. 5.
-This model does not provide a good fit, having $\Delta C = 108$ , implying rejection probabilities well above 99.99 percent.
+The value of $\tau$ expected from the traditional mass-loss rate and a model of the wind opacity at 15 Å is $\tau \approx 4.6$ , using the opacity model described in §5.1.
+The best-fit model with fixed $\tau = 4.6$ is shown in Fig. 5.
+This model does not provide a good fit, having $\Delta C = 47$ , implying rejection probabilities well above 99.99 percent.
 This is the quantitative basis for claims that the X-ray emission lines of O stars in general, and $\zeta$ Pup in particular, are too symmetric and unshifted to be explained by the standard wind-shock scenario (Kahn et al. 2001; Cassinelli et al. 2001; Kramer et al. 2003).
 However, the primary goal of this paper is to quantify the mass-loss rate reduction compared to the older values from the literature by modeling the wind opacity and the effects of wind attenuation on all the line profiles simultaneously.
 To enable us to do this, we repeat the fitting procedure described here for the line at 15.014 Å for all of the lines and line complexes in the spectrum.